MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 ## Configure your environment

-To use secure enclaves with Always Encrypted, your environment requires Windows Server 2019 Preview, and SQL Server Management Studio (SSMS) 18.0 (preview), .NET Framework, and several other components.
+To use secure enclaves with Always Encrypted, your environment requires Windows Server 2019 Preview, and SQL Server Management Studio (SSMS) 18.0, .NET Framework, and several other components.
 The following sections provide details and links to get the required components.

 ### SQL Server computer requirements